dshieble/dshieble.github.io/_posts/2004-05-27-inspection-strategy.md

 Then fixing these exceptions is not required to remove Tier 2 support, and the engineer's plan is sideways to the key business goal.

-Although each leader in the chain decomposed their problem nicely, the end result was bad.
+Although each leader in the chain decomposed their problem nicely, the end result was failure.
 How can engineering leaders reach across the org chart and prevent this?